In A Nutshell

 The Legacy Visa is an unsecured credit card marketed toward people with bad credit.
 If your credit score is low, it might be worth checking out.
 However, you should be wary of the Legacy Visa’s fees and high annual percentage rate (APR).
 It also costs extra to participate in the card’s rewards program, which can make using the card expensive.

-What Is a Legacy Card?
+What Is The Legacy Visa Card?

 Offered by First National Bank, the Legacy Visa credit card is unsecured, which means you don’t have to come up with a deposit in advance to use the card.
 Because the Legacy card is a Visa, cardholders can use it at most merchants within the U.S. and around the world.